ZoranPandovski/BookingScraper/readme.md

 Web scraper that downloads all of the accommodations in Macedonia and save them in file.

 ## Installation
-All of the requirements will be automatically created, just create virtual environment and run:
+Create virtual environment and run:

+`pip install -r requirements.txt`

+After that just run booking script:

 `python booking.py`